FAQs

 As clients encounter moments of peace in their lives that go beyond understanding, they’re invited to explore Jesus’ promise “Come to me, all of you who are tired, from carrying heavy loads, and I will give you rest.”
 (Matthew 11:28).
 This invitation to a relationship with Jesus is presented as Te Rongopai, the Good News.

-CAP Debt Coaches take time to listen to people’s stories — hearing about clients’ strengths, challenges and goals.
+CAP Coaches take time to listen to people’s stories — hearing about clients’ strengths, challenges and goals.
 This enables coaches to provide responsive support along their journeys out of debt.

 Each Debt Help Centre is powered by a local church, whose doors are open for people to become part of a community and explore a full life found in Jesus – this of course always remains an invitation, not an expectation.